LandonHolcomb/crafty-comet-space/content/_index.md

         My research sits at the intersection of **quantum computing, machine learning, and algorithm design**.
 I work on:

         - **Quantum Machine Learning (QML)**: Developing and analyzing variational quantum algorithms for machine learning tasks
-        - **Quantum Natural Language Processing (QNLP)**: Applying quantum circuits to NLP problems using compositional approaches
+        - **Quantum Natural Language Processing (QNLP)**: Exploring novel methods to enhance NLP or improve QNLP
         - **Trainability & Optimization**: Understanding and mitigating barren plateaus in variational quantum circuits
-        - **Quantum Applications in Biophysics**: Exploring how quantum algorithms can advance computational biophysics
+        - **Quantum Applications in Physics**: Exploring how quantum algorithms can advance computational physics

         I'm passionate about bridging theory and application, and I'm always open to collaboration on quantum computing research.
     design: